jembi/openhim-core-js/README.md

 It will automatically startup on reboot.

-Exporting/Importing Default collections
+Exporting/Importing Server Configuration
 ===========================

 ### Exporting
-Follow the below steps to successfully export and import the default collections ( Users, Channels, Clients, ContactGroups, Mediators ) copy the file [default-export.sh](https://github.com/jembi/openhim-core-js/blob/master/resources/default-export.sh) to a folder where you wish your export to be saved.
+Follow the below steps to export and import the server metadata configuration.
+By default, the Users, Channels, Clients, ContactGroups and Mediators collections will be exported.
+Copy the file [openhim-configuration-export.sh](https://github.com/jembi/openhim-core-js/blob/master/resources/openhim-configuration-export.sh) to a folder where you wish your export to be saved.
 Run the shell scrip by executing the following command:
 `./default-export.sh`

 Your exported collections should be located in the folder structure '/dump/openhim/'.